 "Yes, but the public has seen you do that a hundred times.
 It's old hat.
 We're looking for something out of character.
 Something that will catch their attention.
 After that, I want you all helping orphans, stray animals, the elderly, disabled veterans; the progression of these changes will help make this appear more natural instead of in response to the recent media attacks."
 Celeste finished speaking and waited for the team's response.

 "This sounds well thought out," Raven replied thoughtfully as the other Titan's nodded in agreement.

 "We'll keep our word about the first part," Robin added.
 "We're in for some major changes.
 But what about this second part?
 What are we supposed to do for that?"

 "That will be my job," Celeste said.
-"We would love some sort of a fundraiser, to prove your maturity and dedication to helping others.
+"We would love some sort of fundraiser, to prove your maturity and dedication to helping others.
 However, it must be in response to something, or else it will appear too staged.
-A holiday, a tragedy, even a natural disaster would do as a cause," she pondered apathetically.
+A holiday, a tragedy, even a natural disaster would do as a cause," she explained apathetically.